Yuji Naka: 1989–1991: Sonic the Hedgehog

-1991—1994: Sonic sequels and time in United States
+1991–1994: Sonic sequels and time in California

-At STI, Naka led development on Sonic the Hedgehog 2, under the condition that it has to have a 2 player multiplayer, much to the dismay of the designer.
-He went to do long research and how to properly display the splitscreen two-player mode.
+Naka rejoined Sega when he was hired by Mark Cerny to work at Sega Technical Institute (STI) in California, with a higher salary and more creative freedom.
+At STI, Naka led development on Sonic the Hedgehog 2, released in 1992.
 It was another major success, but its development suffered from the language barrier and cultural differences between the Japanese and American developers.
-The artist Craig Stitt described Naka as "an arrogant pain in the ass" who was not interested in working with Americans; another artist, Tim Skelly, said that Naka would have been happier working with an all-Japanese team because of the language barrier and cultural differences.
+The artist Craig Stitt described Naka as "an arrogant pain in the ass" who was not interested in working with Americans.
+Another artist, Tim Skelly, said that Naka would have been happier working with an all-Japanese team.
+As Naka refused to develop another Sonic game with the American staff, he formed a Japanese-only team at STI and developed Sonic the Hedgehog 3 and Sonic & Knuckles, both released in 1994.